-The Council sees subbasin plans as flexible documents that will be

-Of the original salmon and steelhead habitat available in the Columbia River Basin, 55 percent of the area and 31 percent of the stream miles have been eliminated by dam construction. revised and updated approximately every three years.
-For those who are unable to participate in this timeframe, and for those topics that can not be addressed as fully as may be ideal, there will be other opportunities in the near future.
+The Council sees subbasin plans as flexible documents that will be revised and updated approximately every three years.
+For those who are unable to participate in this time-frame, and for those topics that can not be addressed as fully as may be ideal, there will be other opportunities in the near future.